isl-org/MiDaS/README.md

 ### Citation

-Please cite our paper if you use this code:
+Please cite our paper if you use this code or any of the models:
 ```
 @article{Ranftl2019,
 	author    = {Ren\'{e} Ranftl and Katrin Lasinger and David Hafner and Konrad Schindler and Vladlen Koltun},
-	title     = {Towards Robust Monocular Depth Estimation: Mixing Datasets for
-        Zero-shot Cross-dataset Transfer},
+	title     = {Towards Robust Monocular Depth Estimation: Mixing Datasets for Zero-shot Cross-dataset Transfer},
 	journal   = {arXiv:1907.01341},
 	year      = {2019},
 }